Ghanaian in South Africa Sleeping on the Streets After Business Was Attacked and Destroyed

 • Violence against African migrants has escalated, causing deaths and diplomatic tensions across the continent

-A 33-year-old Ghanaian is now sleeping on the streets after suffering an attack on her business, robbing her of her livelihood.
+A 33-year-old Ghanaian is sleeping on the streets after suffering an attack on her business, robbing her of her livelihood.

 Source: UGC

-She told Reuters that despite living in South Africa since she was a toddler, even people she knew started demanding that she go "home"
+She told Reuters that despite living in South Africa since she was a toddler, even people she knew started demanding that she go 'home'.

 Read also

-Adjei is one of scores of victims of attacks on mostly African foreign nationals accused by an anti-immigration movement of being in South Africa illegally.
-Many of them have legal papers and deep roots here.
+She is one of scores of victims of attacks on mostly African foreign nationals accused by an anti-immigration movement of being in South Africa illegally.

-"Without the salon ....
+"Without the salon...
 I don't have money for rent."

 She and her 14-year-old son now sleep next to 200 other migrants on the street.

-They have set up camp outside the office of the government's Department of Home Affairs, hoping officials there will be able to confirm their residency status.
+They have set up camp outside the office of the Department of Home Affairs, hoping officials there will be able to confirm their residency status.

 Read also